-- A warning is given when the athlete does not complete a successful out and back shuttle (cone B to C and and back to B) in the allocated time, the the next time the athlete does not complete a successful shuttle the test is stopped
+- A warning is given when the athlete does not complete a successful out and back shuttle (cone B to C and back to B) in the allocated time, the next time the athlete does not complete a successful shuttle, the test is stopped

 - The assistant records the total distance completed

 A formula for estimating VO2 max (ml/min/kg) from the result of the "Yo-Yo Intermittent Recovery Test Level 2" (Bangsbo et al. 2008):

 - VO2 max = distance in meters x 0.0136 + 45.3

 A formula for estimating VO2 max(ml/min/kg) from the result of the "Yo-Yo Intermittent Recovery Test Level 1" (Bangsbo et al. 2008):

 - VO2 max = distance in meters x 0.0084 + 36.4

 The result is analysed by comparing it with the results of previous tests.
 It is expected that the analysis would indicate an improvement with appropriate training between each test.

 This test was developed specifically for soccer players, though it is suitable for similar sports where the athlete's participation is intermittent.
 The test is not suitable for individuals where a maximal exercise test would be contraindicated.